Player Guide

 What are the bot difficulty levels?

 Rookie makes simpler moves quickly.
 Wordsmith (default) is balanced.
-Alfa is the hardest — it finds stronger words and takes longer to think.
+Wordsmith+ plays strategically with stronger word choices and defense.
+Alfa is the hardest — it looks ahead, defends premium squares, and solves the endgame perfectly when the bag is empty.

 Can I play offline?